KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 Docker has an additional innovation which I love.
 Docker let's you create base images which your application can build on.
-Since all static sites need about the same Nginx configuration, I created a [base Nginx Docker image](https://github.com/KyleAMathews/docker-nginx) I can use (and anyone else) whenever I build a new static website.
+Since all static sites need about the same Nginx configuration, I created a [base Nginx Docker image](https://github.com/KyleAMathews/docker-nginx) I can use (and anyone else) whenever building a new static website.

 By encapsulating the Nginx configuration in an image, the Dockerfile (Docker's DSL for defining image builds) [for this blog](https://github.com/KyleAMathews/blog/blob/master/Dockerfile) is incredibly simple.
 Three lines in fact.